SoDevLog/PyTrading/README.md

 - [Trading Platform's Release notes](https://www.trading-et-data-analyses.com/p/notes-de-publication.html)

-# Get a free trial license
+# Get a free license

-We need customers or partners to develop the Community of python traders and continue to develop of this platform TradingInPython and add new features.
+We need customers or partners to develop the Community of python traders and continue to develop of this platform **TradingInPython** and add new features.

 By sending an email to : [plateforme@sodevlog.com](mailto:plateforme@sodevlog.com?subject=My%20license%20trading%20in%20python&body=Thanks%20to%20send%20me%20a%20license)